hafeezSaeed96/hafeezSaeed96/README.md

 - 👋 Hi, I’m Hafeez
-- 👀 I’m an Energy Engineer, specialized in data-driven power system stability solutions
+- 👀 I’m an Energy Engineer, motivated to contribute towards data-intelligent cities and districts with grid interactive abilities.
 - 🌱 I’m a PhD researcher at KU Leuven working in the domain of control systems and AI, focusing on "stochastic control of stacked flexibility in multi-energy systems on district-level"
 - 💞️ I'm interested in developing energy management solutions that can  optimize the operation and control of power grids
 - 📫 How to reach me hafeez.saeed96@gmail.com